 One entrepreneur who observed and learned from HTC was Lei Jun.
 A graduate from Wuhan University, he spent his early years as a software engineer, later a CEO, at Kingsoft, a software company competing with Microsoft in China.
 His first major success as an entrepreneur was zhuoyue.com, an online book retailer he sold to Amazon in 2004, earning him €10 million.
-After Kingsoft was listed on the Hong Kong Stock Exchange in 2007, Lei resigned as CEO and started a new career as a venture capitalist, investing in online

-Commerce and social media businesses.
+After Kingsoft was listed on the Hong Kong Stock Exchange in 2007, Lei resigned as CEO and started a new career as a venture capitalist, investing in online commerce and social media businesses.

+In 2011, Lei Jun founded Xiaomi.
+At this time, the smartphone industry was rapidly maturing, with specialist providers at different stages of the value chain.
+Upstream were hardware manufacturers (like Qualcomm for chips) and software providers, for operating systems (such as Android) and software applications (like WeChat and Weibo).
 In the midstream, companies like Foxconn integrated the hardware and software to manufacturers of the physical products, smartphones.
 Further downstream, brand owners like Nokia, Apple, Samsung, HTC, Huawei and Lenovo marketed the products and also led product innovation.
 Smartphones were usually sold via distributors, including telecom operators China Mobile, China Telecom and China Unicom, and retail stores like Gome, Suning, JD.com or Taobao.